ixmatus/Haskell-Servant-Cognito-Tutorial/README.md

-# Haskell-Servant-Cognito-Tutorial
+# Haskell Servant and AWS Cognito tutorial and example application

-A tutorial and example application for integrating AWS Cognito with a Servant-based web application.
+A tutorial and example Haskell + Cabal + Nix servant web application that integrates with AWS Cognito's identity provider.

+The intention of this application (and the forthcoming tutorial) is to provide a turnkey example of a production Haskell web application that integrates with AWS Cognito.